ChaosTherum/clicker-heroes-client/README.md

 It uses node-webkit, a chromium browser with access to node.js through the DOM.

+All the rights to the games goes to the game creator!

+I am in no way affiliated with the game creator!

 Features
 --------
 * Automatically uses the latest version available!